estagaman/Benchmarking_Single-Cell-Trajectory-Analysis/README.md

 ```

-Parameter check should be set to "cell_type" for global dropout datasets.
+Parameter check should be set to "cell_type" for cell-type-specific dropout datasets.

 The final plot for Figure 3a is called "cell_type_default_scatter.png", located inside the specified output directory.